-- 1 Click Start, then select Control Panel. - 2 Click Appearance and Themes, then click the Display icon.
-The Display Properties dialog box opens.

-3 Click the Settings tab.
+- 2 Click/Double-click the Display icon.
+The Display Properties dialog box opens. - 3 Click the Settings tab.

-- 4 Select a setting from the Color Quality or Colors list. - 5 To save your changes, click OK, then click Yes.
+- 4 Select a setting from the Color Quality or Colors list. - 5 To save your changes in Windows XP, click OK, then click Yes. - OR -